 Seth Neumann is a retired electronics industry professional with 30 years of experience in the computer and communications industry based in Silicon Valley.

 Seth is a modern-era modeler whose home layout features the Union Pacific in the San Francisco Bay Area in 1999.
 He is an avid operator and hosts regular op session on his “UP in Niles Canyon” as well as being a regular operator at many Bay Area layouts and attending visiting ops meet around the US and Canada.

 Seth specializes in communications systems for model railroads, having developed telephone systems for several operating layouts and having presented clinics on the subject at many model railroad meets, including NMRA regional and national conventions.
 He also designs power distribution, DCC, signaling and other electronic controls for model railroads.
 Seth, along with Chris Drome, has implemented Radio Frequency Identification (RFID) on his layout to generate switchlists.
-Most recently Seth and Chuck Catania have founded “Model Railroad Control Systems” which is an open source clearing house for Arduino based model railroad applications including Arduino based C/MRI modules compatible with Bruce Chubb’s C/MRI system.
+Seth and the late Chuck Catania founded “Model Railroad Control Systems” which is an open source clearing house for Arduino based model railroad applications including Arduino based C/MRI modules compatible with Bruce Chubb’s C/MRI system.